 10 Best Toys For Babies With Down Syndrome

 1. Best Touch-Sensitive: LeapFrog Learning Friends 100 Words Book

 Suitable for children above 18 months, the book has colorful pages and touch-sensitive pictures and words, which play the words, sound effects, and facts for your child to learn.
-It introduces your child to different animals, such as tigers, monkeys, and turtles.
-With English and Spanish audio, your child can switch between the languages by flipping a switch.
-Powered by two AA batteries, this book has a star-shaped light-up button that plays two songs.
-You can check out this YouTuber’s review of the product if you require more convincing.
+The brain development toy introduces your child to different animals (tigers, monkeys, and turtles).
+With English and Spanish audio, your child can switch between languages by flipping a switch.
+Powered by two AA batteries, this book has a star-shaped light-up button that plays two songs and teaches cause-and-effect concepts.
+You can check out this YouTuber’s review of this visual stimulation toy for more information.

 - Comes with a carry handle

 - Introduces early vocabulary